Propaganda in World War I: Atrocity propaganda

 Atrocity propaganda exploiting sensational stories of rape, mutilation, and wanton murder of prisoners by the Germans filled the Allied press.
 The German and the Austro-Hungarian soldiers were depicted as inhumane savages, and their barbarity was emphasized as a way to provide justification for the war.
 In 1914, the prominent forensic scientist R.A.
 Reiss was commissioned by the Serbian prime minister to conduct an investigation on war crimes.
-It was done as a way to depict the multiple acts of violence that had been committed against civilians by the occupying Austro-Hungarian forces in Serbia in 1914.
+It was done to depict the multiple acts of violence that had been committed against civilians by the occupying Austro-Hungarian forces in Serbia in 1914.
 The reports were written in vivid detail and described individual acts of violence against civilians, soldiers, and prisoners of war.
 Some of the actions included the use of forbidden weapons, the demolition of ancient libraries and cathedrals, and the rape and the torture of civilians.
 Graphic illustrations, accompanied by first-hand testimonies that described the crimes as savagely unjust, were compelling reminders to justify the war.
 Other forms of atrocity propaganda depicted the alternative to war to involve German occupation and domination, which was regarded as unacceptable across the political spectrum.
 As the Socialist Pioneer of Northampton put it in 1916, there could "be no peace while the frightful menace of world domination by force of German armed might looms about and above us".

 The Irish journalist Kevin Myers reported on German atrocities in the war, and he said that in doing so, he drew the ire of Irish nationalists:

 I also wrote of German atrocities in Belgium that had aroused the wrath of nationalist Ireland - the sacking of Louvain in particular - and this too was not merely a revelation but a provocation to some.
 One pugnacious subeditor, a tribally verdant Glasgow-born, Celtic-supporting Ulsterman, came up to me, almost tapping me on the chest.
 'That stuff about German atrocities is just British propaganda.
 British fucking propaganda.
 There were no German atrocities.
 I always knew you were a Brit at heart.
 Now you've proved it!'

 Propaganda was used in the war, like other wars, with the truth suffering.
 Propaganda ensured that the people learned only what their governments wanted them to know.
 The lengths to which governments would go to try to blacken the enemy's name reached a new level during the war.
 To ensure that everybody thought as the government wanted, all forms of information were controlled.
 Newspapers were expected to print what governments wanted readers to read.
 That would appear to be a form of censorship, but the newspapers of Britain, which were effectively controlled by the media barons of the time, were happy to follow and printed headlines that were designed to stir up emotions, regardless of whether or not they were accurate.
 The most infamous headlines included "Belgium child's hands cut off by Germans" and "Germans crucify Canadian officer".